Frequently Asked Questions

 Twenty to sixty minutes.
 This is determined by your body’s response, therefore we need to allow a full sixty minutes to train.

-No, Holistic Emotional Therapy is not affiliated with any insurance plans or networks.
+No, Holistic Emotional Therapy does not provide licensed health services.
+Therefore, we are not affiliated with any insurance plans or networks.
 Additionally, we are not Medicare or Medicaid providers.
 Cash, checks and all credit cards are accepted.